Insulin glulisine (Subcutaneous)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Store unused vials or SoloStar® prefilled pens in the refrigerator.
+Store unused vials or Apidra® SoloStar® prefilled pens in the refrigerator.
 Protect from light.
 Do not freeze.
+You may also keep the unopened medicine at room temperature for up to 28 days.

 The vials that you are currently using may be kept in the refrigerator or at room temperature in a cool place, away from sunlight and heat, and must be used within 28 days.

 Your doctor will want to check your progress at regular visits, especially during the first few weeks you take insulin glulisine.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 It is very important to follow carefully any instructions from your health care team about: